babim/docker-zimbra/README.md

 # docker-zimbra
-edit: use baseimage with fix init pid 1.
-      image not include zimbra.
-Install from /install.sh. with 2 option: wget and install from /install (default install from /install) mount volume to /install if you want install from /install.
+      mount volume to /install if you want install from /install.
 SSH and run /install.sh or edit /install.sh to wget option

 # Zimbra 8.6 for docker